adrianardnerg/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that understanding and simplicity often lead to better long-term efficiency and adaptability."

 In more detail, this quote by computer scientist Donald Knuth emphasizes that trying to make a piece of code faster or more resource-efficient before it's actually needed can lead to overly complex solutions, harder maintenance, and potential introduction of bugs.
 It's wiser to write straightforward code initially, and then optimize specific parts once profiling identifies genuine bottlenecks.
 This approach ensures your code remains readable and manageable while delivering optimal performance where it counts.

+# 2024-02-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down tasks into smaller, manageable pieces.
+By doing this, you can focus on each task individually and avoid feeling overwhelmed by the larger project.
+2. Prioritize your tasks based on their importance and urgency.
+You can use a task management tool, such as Trello or Asana, to keep track of your progress and ensure that you are working on the right things at the correct time.
+3. Plan ahead by estimating the time it will take you complete each step.
+That way, when you sit down to work, your day is structured and you know exactly what you need to accomplish.
+It also helps to allocate time for breaks and downtime, as this can improve productivity.
+4. Stay organized by using version control systems, like Git, for your code.
+Not only does this help with collaboration, but it also ensures that your files are always up-to-date and that it' s easy to revert to previous versions if needed.
+5. Continuously learn and improve.
+Keep up with the latest programming trends and technologies, attend workshops and conferences, read blogs and books, or even take online courses.
+The more you learn, the better you will become at your craft.
+6. Don't be afraid to ask for help.
+If you're stuck on a problem or need a new skill, reach out to your colleagues, friends, online communities, forums, blogs, etc. There'